Amazon's Door Lock API makes Alexa commands even easier

-Amazon today added a Door Lock API to its Alexa Skills Kit.
-This API, or application program interface, is supposed to improve voice commands for lock partners Schlage, Yale, Kwikset, August, Vivint and Z-Wave.
+Amazon today simplified smart locks for Alexa, by adding a Door Lock API to its Alexa Skills Kit.
+This API, or application program interface, is designed to improve voice commands for lock partners Schlage, Yale, Kwikset, August, Vivint and Z-Wave.

 With custom, developer-made Alexa Skills, commands must include the Skill name.
 For instance, August Smart Lock customers using a custom Skill would have to say, "Alexa, ask August to lock my front door."
 That isn't terribly inconvenient, but it does make the sentence a tad unwieldy.